kudashevs/cidoo-qk61-via/README.md

 ### <a id="vim-like">Vim-like layout

-This is my personal layout which I use one every day basis.
+This is my personal layout which I use on every day basis.
 Pay attention that I remapped CapsLock to Esc.
 In addition, this layout does not have the possibility to use the 3rd layer.

 <p align="center">